 Thermal mass.
 Homes built with concrete walls, foundations, and floors are highly energy efficient because they take advantage of concretes inherent thermal mass, or ability to absorb and retain heat.
 This means that homeowners can significantly cut their heating and cooling bills, and install smaller-capacity HVAC equipment.

 Low maintenance.
 Concrete, being inert, compact, and non-porous, does not attract mold or lose its key properties over time, and maintenance costs are almost non-existent.

 Minimal waste.
 Concrete can be produced in the quantities needed for each project, reducing waste.
 After a concrete structure has served its original purpose, the concrete can be crushed and recycled into aggregate for use in new concrete pavements, or as backfill or road base.

-In the STACK-A-SACK (SAS) SYSTEM™ of construction, only the exact amount of dry concrete mix required to fill the sacks for the walls is required, thereby producing no waste of the mix in the process.
+In the concrete bag system of construction, only the exact amount of dry concrete mix required to fill the sacks for the walls is required, thereby producing no waste of the mix in the process.
 The role of water is important because the water to cement ratio is the most critical factor in the production of “perfect” concrete.
 Too much water above the optimum amount required for hydration provides workability to the concrete, but at the same time reducing its strength.
-In the S-A-S SYSTEM of construction, the concrete dry mix is positioned in the walls at the exact place where it will be hardened.
+In the concrete bag system of construction, the concrete dry mix is positioned in the walls at the exact place where it will be hardened.
 It doesn’t need to flow to get there.
 The amount of water used to harden the dry mix is only that required to set the mix and no more.
 There is no flow requirement thereby saving on the dry mix and the water over conventional methods.